 What is the Honda Tire Pressure Monitoring System (TPMS)?

 Since the 2007 model year, every Honda has been equipped with a Tire Pressure Monitoring System (TPMS).
-The TPMS monitors the tire pressure in your vehicle either directly by analyzing pressure sensors in each tire or indirectly by monitoring the speed in which each tire rolls.
+The TPMS monitors the tire pressure in your vehicle either directly by way of pressure sensors in each tire or indirectly by monitoring the speed at which each wheel turns.
 (See your vehicle’s Owner’s Manual to determine which type of system is equipped with your vehicle.)

 The TPMS is equipped with a warning system that alerts you under several conditions.
 Some of the conditions that may cause the TPMS warning light to come on include but are not limited to: